GSA/piv-guides/pages/Office 365 Certificate-Based Authentication Via ADFS.md

     * Open the _Certifcate Path Validation Settings_ object.
     * Check the _Define these policy settings_ checkbox.
     * Select the _only Enterprise Root CAs_ radio button
-1. Right-click on the _ADFS_GPO_ entry, and confirm that the policy is active.
 1. Set _SendTrustedIssuerList_
     * Within _Group Policy_, navigate to _Computer Configuration->Preferences->Windows Setting->Registry_
     * Right-click and select _New->Registry Item_